carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 ~~~
 {: .output}

+**Note** The pattern must contain at least a star wildcard character.

 You can change the behaviour of `Channel.fromPath` method by changing its options.
 A list of `.fromPath` options is shown below.